kmsmith137/ch_frb_l1/MANUAL.md

   - The RFI config file (rfi_config.json)

     This is a JSON file which defines the RFI removal algorithm.
-Currently, it is mostly a placeholder, since we need to make some low-level changes before we can do "real" RFI removal in the real-time pipeline.
+Currently, it is a placeholder, since we need to make some low-level changes before we can do "real" RFI removal in the real-time pipeline.
 In the meantime, there is the file rfi_configs/rfi_placeholder.json which does some high-pass filtering (but no RFI masking).